waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   Western corridor on Mt.
 Moon B1F at (14, 12).
     *   Entire eastern section of Mt.
 Moon B2F.
     *   Eastern corridor on Mt.
 Moon 1F (ladder at (38, 34) is a fake-out).

+## 6. Agent Improvement Plan
+*   **`pathfinding_agent`:** This agent is unreliable.
+Instead of just retrying, I will actively work on refining its system prompt and Python code to make it more robust.
+This is a high priority.